semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

     |- *work* : The temporary files used by Elasticsearch when running
 {% endhighlight %}

+You can notice that the *bin* directory is probably the most important for us, as it holds the Elasticsearch binaries.
+We will also need to take a look at the *config* folder, which stores all the config files needed by the cluster.

 ### Configuring Nodes & Cluster

+*Note that if you are using the Docker cluster I provided, you don't need to perform all these configuration steps.*

 According to the previous directory layout, the configurations files are stored in the `config` folder.

 The main configuration file is located in `config/elasticsearch.yml`.
 It is a YAML file.
-If you're not comfortable with YAML, take a look at [http://yaml.org/](http://yaml.org/).
+If you are not comfortable with YAML, take a look at [http://yaml.org/](http://yaml.org/).
 The syntax is really simple though.
 This file **handles the default configuration values** for the node.

 Note that if you really don't like YAML, you can use a `config/elasticsearch.json` file, using the common JSON format. **I'll use the YAML format**, as it is the default format.

 #### Important values

-There is a bunch of values in this file, but 3 of them are really important, and represent the basic configuration values :
+There is a bunch of values in this file, but 3 of them are really important right now, and represent the basic configuration values :

 - `cluster.name` : It is the name of the cluster. **It is used to identify nodes belonging to the same cluster**
 - `node.name` : It is the name of the node.
 If it is not provided, then Elasticsearch will performs a random-pick among a list of defined names.